atorov/react-p5js/README.md

 This project demonstrates the possibility of combining React and p5.js.

-[React](https://reactjs.org/) is one of the most popular JavaScript libraries for creating single page applications.
+[React](https://reactjs.org/) is one of the most popular JavaScript libraries for creating single page applications.<br>
 [p5.js](https://p5js.org/) is a JavaScript library with a full set of drawing functionality.

-The basic idea is that the p5.js sketch is wrapped with a React component.
+The basic idea is that the p5.js sketch is wrapped in a React component.
 The data that comes into the sketch is passed on to this component as props.
 Callbacks are used to return information back from the sketch to the application.

 A much more advanced example, built on the same concept, can be found [here](https://github.com/atorov/fractal-tree-simulator).